endlesspint8/endlesspint8.github.io/_posts/2017-01-04-nfl-expert-picks-football-prediction-standings-2016.md

 ## Week 12 - Who's Got the Best BS?
 <p align="right"><sub><b>Share <a href="https://twitter.com/intent/tweet?text=pic.twitter.com/B5TznXS3gt NFL picks above below .500&url=http://bit.ly/2gAhw11&via=endlesspint8&hashtags=nflpicks,dataviz" target="_blank" title="Share on Twitter">Week 12</a></b></sub></p>

+Time to check in on one of the primary predictive metrics, the Brier Score (BS).
+This was an excellent opportunity to use yet another visualization idiom.
+Perhaps it's a bit of overkill but I <strike>wanted</strike> needed to get it out of my system.
+This week I show a streamgraph to represent the week over week BS for each of our sources regarding SUP picks.

+For the human expert panels I used the regularized rating and the data models charted are (naturally) for in-season picks.

+**problem graph**

+<sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>

+The visualization leaves something to be desired.
+For learning purposes this is a good thing.
+Let us count the ways in which the graph could provide the data more effectively.

+First, the difference in non-Random BS is quite small week to week.
+As such, a chart that uses area to represent divergence may not be the best way to get the difference across, especially when the stacking of these areas/streams makes the point of reference more difficult to ascertain.
+Second, by moving the Random stream to the bottom, which is consistently the largest, I may have lost out on the aesthetic if not the practical use of this sort of graph.

+Third, what at first looks like a helpful attribute in the form of hover tools turns out to leave something to be desired.
+The hover tool indicates the stream source and y-coordinate.
+What it should have shown is the BS for that source/week.
+The user can still identify the BS but only by finding the difference in y-coordinates between sources.
+This is asking too much of the user and defeats the purpose of making the data easier to "read" than via a table.

+We can still answer who generally has the best BS but beforehand I wish to volunteer my execution of this graphic as being the biggest BS of the bunch.
+Having cleared my conscience I can get back to the task at hand.

+Best BS means smallest BS so we're looking for the tightest stream.
+Right away Random can be tossed out, followed by the occasionally pregnant looking CBS (light blue) and ESPN (red) lines.
+That leaves us with the two data models, FiveThirtyEight and FOX.
+Hmmm.
+I'm gonna call it a tie.
+Too close to call.

+What have we learned?
+I'm lazy (efficient?), have no shame, and for specific comparisons a streamgraph may not be the best tool.
+Instead, it would appear wise to leverage a streamgraph for getting a general picture of trends (on larger data, no less, to make it worthwhile).

 ---